jbcoe/allocators/TALK.md

 ## A simple new type: `dyn_optional`

-We'll work on a new type, `dyn_optional`, for our examples.
+We will work on a new type, `dyn_optional`, for our examples.

 `dyn_optional`, like `std::optional`, is a type that can hold a value or be empty.